m3dwards/parity-website/content/faqs/_index.md

 ### Do I always have to pay in Parity?
 You can pay 100% in Parity or blend your payments, say 50% in Parity and 50% GBP.
 Same when you sell.

-### Can I just buy in Parity?
-Purchases can be made upfront using the overdraft, helping your cashflow.
-This is repaid through future sales.

 ### Zero interest credit sounds too good to be true!?
 It is only available in the local currency and cannot be withdrawn.